josh-wentzien/josh-wentzien.github.io/content/_index.md

-While I have been at the University of Washington, my style of learning has changed from that of reading from the textbook and focusing on getting every last specific correct, to a style where I tend to learn better via projects and by actually doing what I am learning about.
+While I have been at the University of Washington, my style of learning has changed from that of reading from the textbook and focusing on getting every last specific detail correct, to a style where I tend to learn better via projects and by actually doing what I am learning about.
 This is partially illustrated via two classes, one of which I took during the first quarter of my time at UW, and one that I am taking right now, in my last quarter.

 Back in the autumn of 2021, I was planning on majoring in Bioengineering, and so I was taking all of the different engineering prerequisites, including MATH 125